huggingface/blog/codellama.md

 #### Code Completion

-The base models can be used for text/code completion or infilling.
+The 7B and 13B models can be used for text/code completion or infilling.
 The following code snippet uses the `pipeline` interface to demonstrate text completion.
 It runs on the free tier of Colab, as long as you select a GPU runtime.

 ```python
 from transformers import AutoTokenizer